Published 15 Feb 2023

 Paper-based damage reports are burdensome for fleet managers to complete and the risk of losing paperwork can put insurance claims at risk.
 The inability to easily capture and combine photo evidence makes it difficult to identify the extent of the damage.

-A digital solution like iAuditor by SafetyCulture can replace paper-based damage reports with a mobile app and cloud solution. iAuditor is easy to use, allows you to capture unlimited photo evidence, and generate real-time damage reports at the scene of the incident.
+A digital solution like SafetyCulture (formerly iAuditor) can replace paper-based damage reports with a mobile app and cloud solution. iAuditor is easy to use, allows you to capture unlimited photo evidence, and generate real-time damage reports at the scene of the event.

 To help you get started, we have built Vehicle Damage Report Templates you can download for free.
 All templates are 100% customizable, no programming skills needed.